corgiTrax/Arcade-Learning-Environment/README.md

 - [ ] Automatically run edf2asc after each trial
 - [ ] Record random seed to data file
 - [ ] A recording schedule for diff. games and subjects
-- [ ] Something very important I forgot about experimental settings
+- [ ] Support for composed actions using event detection

 2. Imitation
 - [ ] Make it easier to combine trials